Neural timescales from a computational perspective: Timescale as signatures of dynamics supporting network computation

-Altogether, these studies provide insights into specific tasks or network architectures underlying computations of interest from the perspective of network dynamics.
-Leaning on the notion that the geometry of neural population representation is intimately linked to (the timescales of) its dynamics and that the latter may be even more important than the former \cite{Ostrow2023-ex}, both classical and recent works lend support to the importance of the diversity of neural timescales for different computations.
-In other words, the temporal signatures of a dynamical system are a reflection of its phase portrait geometry, and constraining one to satisfy certain computational requirements often means constraining the other as well\cite{krishnamurthy_theory_2022}.
-Nevertheless, it may be possible for networks to acquire similar low-dimensional geometries but vastly different timescales of dynamics.
-Therefore, we suggest explicit comparisons of \textit{in silico} and \textit{in vivo} timescales in task-performing networks as a straightforward yet synergistic research direction to provide explicit evidence for the necessity (or the lack thereof) of different neural timescales.
+Altogether, these studies provide insights into dynamical computations in specific tasks and network architectures.
+Since the geometry of neural representation is intimately linked to its dynamics (and their timescales), and the latter is similarly critical for computation~\cite{Ostrow2023-ex}, both classical and recent works lend support to the importance of diverse timescales for different computations.
+In other words, the timescales of dynamics are signatures of the phase portrait geometry, and constraining one to satisfy certain requirements often constrains the other as well~\cite{krishnamurthy_theory_2022}.
+Nevertheless, it may be possible for networks to acquire similar geometries but vastly different timescales.
+Therefore, we suggest explicit comparisons of \textit{in silico} and \textit{in vivo} timescales in task-performing networks as a straightforward metric to shed light on the dynamics involved.
+It should be noted that similar to nonlinear biophysical networks (Section~\ref{sec:model_network}) analyses of timescales in task-performing models also rest on the assumption of linearized systems.
+While such analyses provide insights into ``local'' dynamics and computations, individual timescales do not inform us of global network properties, which may require sampling the distribution of timescales across multiple states and task contexts.